 Responsibilities.
 This committee administers the honor code as set forth in the Student Handbook.

 Composition.
 Chair, three other faculty members and at least three alternate faculty members appointed by the Senate; eight students; ex officio: vice-chancellor for Student Development and dean of students.

-- The Committee shall make recommendations to the Faculty Senate on matters including, but not limted to: the teaching and learning environment, course design, room design, and course/classroom technology.
+- The Committee shall make recommendations to the Faculty Senate on matters including, but not limited to the teaching and learning environment, course design, room design, and course/classroom technology.

-- The Committee shall provide multiple channels of communication amoung the Faculty Senate, faculty-at-large, Administration, relevant staff units, and Student Government Association on matters affecting the learning environment at UTC.
+- The Committee shall provide multiple channels of communication among the Faculty Senate, faculty-at-large, Administration, relevant staff units, and Student Government association on matters affecting the learning environment at UTC.